 APSA Annual Meeting

-The APSA Annual Meeting provides many opportunities to develop and hone skills related to the discipline, such as teaching, research, and publishing.
-A number of panels and roundtables are offered throughout the Annual Meeting that address issues of professional development for graduate students and early career scholars.
+The APSA Annual Meeting provides many opportunities for graduate students to develop and hone skills related to the discipline (such as teaching, research, and publishing), network with peers and mentors, and prepare for a career in political science.

 Data on the Profession